tarwn/lessthandot-hugo/blogs/content/posts/2014-10-07-beware-the-defaults-in-windowing-functions.md

 </p>

 <p style="text-align: justify">
-  I really didn’t think twice over this, until I joined the session <a href="http://www.sqlserverdays.be/powerful-t-sql-improvements-that-reduce-query-complexity/">Powerful T-SQL Improvements that Reduce Query Complexity</a> by Hugo Kornelis (<a href="http://sqlblog.com/blogs/hugo_kornelis/">blog</a> | <a href="https://twitter.com/Hugo_Kornelis">twitter</a>) on the SQL Server Days.
+  I really didn't think twice over this, until I joined the session <a href="http://www.sqlserverdays.be/powerful-t-sql-improvements-that-reduce-query-complexity/">Powerful T-SQL Improvements that Reduce Query Complexity</a> by Hugo Kornelis (<a href="http://sqlblog.com/blogs/hugo_kornelis/">blog</a> | <a href="https://twitter.com/Hugo_Kornelis">twitter</a>) on the SQL Server Days.
 I learned two things.
 </p>

 <ol style="text-align: justify">
   <li>
-    You don’t need to specify the ORDER BY.
+    You don't need to specify the ORDER BY.
   </li>
 </ol>

 <p style="text-align: justify">
-  In SQL Server 2005, the <a href="http://msdn.microsoft.com/en-us/library/ms189461(v=sql.90).aspx">OVER clause</a> was introduced and it simplified some aggregations like the one we’re doing here.
+  In SQL Server 2005, the <a href="http://msdn.microsoft.com/en-us/library/ms189461(v=sql.90).aspx">OVER clause</a> was introduced and it simplified some aggregations like the one we're doing here.
 When using the ranking window functions the ORDER BY clause is mandatory, but when using a regular aggregate window function the ORDER BY clause is not allowed.
 This gives us the following T-SQL which is the perfect solution for our problem here:
 </p>

 sql